allthingslinux/mod-handbook/README.md

 Let us take an example of a user with an NSFW bio, thereby violating our Server Code for Conduct - §1.1.
 Your ticket body should be structured similarly to the following:

-"It has come to my attention that your bio contains an NSFW element - this violates our server Code of Conduct - Rule 1.1.
-Our server contains a large minor contingent, and therefore we ask that members have bios appropriate for all ages.
-Please rectify this in order to remain a part of our community."
+`We've noticed that your bio contains an NSFW element - this violates our server Code of Conduct - Rule 1.1.
+Our server contains quite a lot of minors, and therefore we ask that members have bios appropriate for all ages.
+Please change this as soon as you can in order to remain a part of our community.`

 As shown, your body should:

-a) Address what you're not happy with
+a) *Address* what you're not happy with

-b) Reference which area of the Code of Conduct they are in violation of
+b) *Reference* which area of the Code of Conduct they are in violation of

-c) Point towards how they can rectify their actions, and subtly hint as to what could happen should they choose not to
+c) *Point* towards how they can rectify their actions, and subtly hint as to what could happen should they choose not to

 ### 3.2.3 Closing Your Opening Message
 With the conclusion of the body - rejoice!
 The hardest part is over.
 Wrapping up your opening statement, is simple.